 Thyroid Foundation of Canada Research Award

-An award of $50,000 per year for 2 years will be granted to a researcher focused on thyroid disease.
-The grant may be extended for an additional year based on progress reports after 10 and 22 months which will be reviewed by the CSEM Awards Committee as well as the TFC.
+An award of $50,000 for year for 1 year will be granted to a researcher focused on thyroid disease.
 All researchers are encouraged to apply but preference will be given to a young investigator who has been a faculty member at a Canadian university for fewer than 5 years and has demonstrated excellence as an independent investigator in clinical or basic science.

-The award consists of a $50,000 CAD award and a plaque.
-It is hoped that that the recipient will attend the Diabetes Canada/CSEM Professional Conference to accept the award in person.
+The award consists of a $50,000 CAD award and a plaque which will be presented to the recipient at the 2023 Vascular Congress in Montreal.

-- Faculty at a Canadian university, with preference for junior faculty (< 5 years) but not excluding established investigators
+- be on faculty at a Canadian university, with preference for junior faculty (<5 years) but not excluding established investigators

-- The research project must be done at an accredited Canadian institution
+- be done at an accredited Canadian institution

 - CV of nominee (complete CV or CIHR-type CV)